How to inject Mounjaro safely

 Use an ice pack or cold compress

 Apply an ice pack for around 15 minutes before you inject Mounjaro.
 This will numb the area to make it less painful.
-Use a cold compress after injecting to reduce soreness or swelling.
+Use a cold compress again after injecting to reduce soreness or swelling.

 Find the best injection site for you

+You can use the same site the whole time you inject Mounjaro as long as you’re using a different area of skin each time.
 As long as they’ve read all the information, you can get someone to give you the injection in any of the sites we’ve mentioned, not just your upper arms.

 Use over-the-counter medications